-Dr. Becker is the pioneer of the “Scarless” breast lift procedure also known as the Sub–areolar mastopexy, which is an improved variation of the Circum-areolar mastopexy.
+Dr. Becker is the pioneer of the “Scarless” breast lift in Florida procedure also known as the Sub–areolar mastopexy, which is an improved variation of the Circum-areolar mastopexy.
 In this procedure an incision is made around the areola.
 By using buried tension releasing sutures scarring is minimized.
 He has published two articles on the subject.

 Internal mesh Breast lift

 This video shows how an external tape is effective in elevating the breast.

 Surgical mesh is placed in a similar fashion within the breast to lift the breast tissue with minimal scarring in the “Scarless Breast Lift” procedure developed by Dr. Hilton Becker.

 Absorbable surgical mesh placed during surgery to lift the breast.

 Dr. Becker has been invited by his colleagues around the world to lecture and teach his techniques in breast lift surgery.
 He has performed thousands of breast procedures over his 25 year experience.